anirudhkaushik2003/anirudhkaushik2003.github.io/_posts/2020-05-27-layers-of-fear.md

 </div>

 ### Chosing the subject
-Layers of Fear was full of interesting painting such as the one below
+Layers of Fear was full of interesting paintings such as the one below

 <div class="row mt-3">
     <div class="mx-auto d-block">